A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key challenges in Federated Analytics

 \subsection{Limited privacy resource}

-Privacy resource in the context of FA usually refers to the ``privacy budget" in the DP mechanisms, which intuitively means the amount of allowable privacy loss for each individual within an analysis of the whole data set.
+Privacy resource in the context of FA usually refers to the ``privacy budget'' in the DP mechanisms\cite{liu2024dpbalance}, which intuitively means the amount of allowable privacy loss for each individual within an analysis of the whole data set.
 Although the information of clients is protected by various privacy-preserving techniques, there is still a risk that repeated analyses such as multiple or iterative queries can expose it.
 Typically, a portion of the privacy budget is consumed and a specific amount of noise will be added to the results for a query.
 Managing the privacy budget is important since multiple analyses may be performed on the same group of clients.
 Every analysis incrementally raises the risk of privacy loss so this cumulative effect ought to be monitored and controlled.
-How to effectively schedule the privacy budget for the multi-query analysis is a challenge in FA concerning the accuracy of results for each query and total privacy loss for each client.
+Effectively scheduling the privacy budget for the multi-query analysis is a challenge in FA concerning the accuracy of results for each query and total privacy loss for each client.
+The idea of treating privacy as an allocatable resource is widely accepted, and many prior works present privacy budgeting mechanisms in federated computation systems with a focus on efficiency or fairness \cite{ghodsi2011dominant,li2022dplanner,yuan2022Privacyas,kuchler2023cohere,luo2021privacy,liu2024dpbalance}. \blue{In contrast to the challenge of intensive computation which usually happens in cryptography-based FA solutions, the challenge of limited privacy resource are usually faced by FA solutions with DP-based privatization methodology according to our taxonomy. }